Architecture of India: Neolithic period

 Neolithic settlements have been found in many parts of India.
 The earliest clear evidence of the megalithic urn burials, discovered at various places in Tamil Nadu, date back to 1000 BCE.
 The most notable megalithic urn was discovered in Adichanallur, 24 km from Tirunelveli, where archaeologists from the Archaeological Survey of India unearthed 12 urns containing human skulls, skeletons and bones, husks, grains of charred rice and Neolithic celts, confirming the presence of the Neolithic period 2800 years ago.

 The unearthed local and foreign antiquities (of art, architecture, customs, and rituals) depicted by the engravings on pottery and other artifacts, indicate that the prehistoric people of the Burzahom established contact with Central Asia and South West Asia, and had links to the Gangetic plains and peninsular India.

 Megalithic burial sites have been found scattered all over the subcontinent.
 The Neolithic period lasted up until 3300 BCE, overlapping with the following Early Harappan (Chalcolithic to Early Bronze Age) period.
 One of the earliest Neolithic sites in India is Lahuradewa in the Middle Ganga region and Jhusi near the confluence of the Ganga and Yamuna rivers, both dating to around the 7th millennium BCE.

-Indus Valley Civilization (2600 BCE – 1900 BCE)
+Indus Valley Civilisation (2600 BCE – 1900 BCE)

-The Indus Valley civilization covered a large area around and beyond the Indus River basin in the late Bronze Age of India.
-In its mature phase, from about 2600 to 1900 BCE, the civilization developed several cities marked by great uniformity within and between sites, including Harappa, Lothal, and the UNESCO World Heritage Site Mohenjo-daro.
+The Indus Valley Civilisation covered a large area around and beyond the Indus River basin in the late Bronze Age of India.
+In its mature phase, from about 2600 to 1900 BCE, the civilisation developed several cities marked by great uniformity within and between sites, including Harappa, Lothal, and the UNESCO World Heritage Site Mohenjo-daro.